 - We provide weekend bereavement camps for children of fallen firefighters

-- We publish newsletters and special publications for fire service survivors
+- We publish newsletters and special publications for fire hero families

 - We provide scholarships to eligible children, stepchildren, and spouses of fallen firefighters

-- We hold a national Memorial Weekend to honor firefighters who die in the line of duty
+- We hold the National Fallen Firefighters Memorial Weekend to honor firefighters who die in the line of duty

 - Our website provides space for a tribute page for each eligible fallen firefighter

-Here are some thoughts from other survivors about what helped them in the early weeks and months after the loss of their firefighters: (Note: Dates indicate the year of the firefighter’s death.)
+Here are some thoughts from other Fire Hero families about what helped them in the early weeks and months after the loss of their firefighters: (Note: Dates indicate the year of the firefighter’s death.)